 Then photograph differently!
-I don’t mean to be glib, especially since this is my introductory post to the Dreamscapes Blog (give me a couple of more posts and believe me I can be glib) but it’s really true.
-We’ve all no doubt heard the famous Albert Einstein quote about the definition of insanity: something like doing the same thing over and over and expecting a different result.
-Simply put, if you desire a different result from your photographic exploits, whatever they may be, then you need to photograph differently.
+I don’t mean to be glib, but it’s really true.
+We’ve all no doubt heard the famous Albert Einstein quote about the definition of insanity: something like doing the same thing over and over the same way and expecting a different result… Simply put, if you desire a different result from your photographic exploits, whatever they may be, then you need to photograph differently.
 Simply going out to photograph the same things in the same way under the same light is, you guessed it, going to produce the same result.

 There is a profusion of imagery in this new digital world, much of it garbage, some of it really good and a bit that is truly “unique.”
 I see so much imagery these days that is basically a regurgitation of the same thing over and over.
-For example, I’ve never even been to Zion National Park and I’m starting to recognize and even be able to name the popular locations as soon as I see the forum thumbnails.
-A popular topic on many of the blogs these days is “finding your vision” or “differentiating your work,” or my favorite “finding your voice (I have been known to break out in song when the light is kickin’ but I don’t think that’s what they mean).”
+A popular topic on many of the blogs and social media posts these days is “finding your vision” or “differentiating your work,” or my favorite “finding your voice (I have been known to break out in song when the light is kickin’ but I don’t think that’s what they mean).”
 Call it whatever you want but the basic concept that many of us struggle with is finding ways to make our images unique.

 1) Stay away from the icons!
-I know, I know you really want to experience and photograph Otter Cliffs in Acadia or Tunnel View in Yosemite, and you should.
-But don’t expect to be alone when you’re there or come home with a unique shot.
+I know, I know you really want to experience and photograph Otter Cliffs in Acadia, Tunnel View in Yosemite or Mesa Arch in Canyonlands, and you should.
+But don’t expect to be alone when you’re there or come home with a unique photograph.
 By all means go shoot that stuff, they’re beautiful places and have become iconic for a reason.
 But once you’ve gotten that out of your system, slow down, get off the beaten path, away from the crowd and explore.
 Find a quiet part of the park and go for a hike, sit quietly by a river or stream and work intimate details with your camera.
 Find a local or state park in the vicinity of the big National Park.
 Chances are the habitat, geology and light are similar to its bigger brother and you’ll have the place to yourself.
 Once there try one of the remaining strategies on this list.

 2) Pick one focal length for the day.
 If you’ve got prime lenses pick one to use for the entire day.
 No primes?
 Then set your zoom at one focal length and keep it there for all your shots.
 The world looks very different when you’re viewing it at 200mm all day long.
 This exercise will force you to see the world differently and get you moving around playing with new perspectives, especially if you can’t zoom.